Digital government: Are citizens and civil servants ready?

 The digitalization of Germany’s public administration is a done deal thanks to the Online Access Act (OZG, Onlinezugangsgesetz).
 But how ready are civil servants and citizens for the digital future?
 Looking at both sides, we can clearly see who already has the necessary skills and where there is still a need to catch up.

-Applying for a new ID card at the click of a mouse, re-registering a car in a few minutes using a smartphone or registering for dog tax on a tablet from home – beginning 2022, all of these government services are to be available online in Germany.
+Applying for a new ID card at the click of a mouse, re-registering a car in a few minutes using a smartphone or registering for dog tax on a tablet from home – until the end of 2022, all of these government services are to be available online in Germany.
 That is what is required under the Online Access Act.
 For citizens, the advantages are obvious: no more annoying trip to the citizens’ registration office and long waits for appointments.
 Staff at public authorities also benefit from a reduced workload and less red tape.

 But how prepared are both citizens and staff for the digital transition?
 Do citizens even have the skills needed to use digital government services?
 And are staff at public authorities trained well enough in the use of new tools and software to ensure that the Online Access Act can be successfully implemented?

-A large-scale study by Initiative D21, Germany’s largest non-profit network for the digital society, made up of stakeholders from business, politics, science and civil society, recently revealed just how good the digital skills of Germans are.
+A large-scale study by Initiative D21 („Digital Skills Gap“, D21-Digital-Index 2020/2021), Germany’s largest non-profit network for the digital society, made up of stakeholders from business, politics, science and civil society, recently revealed just how good the digital skills of Germans are.
 In the study entitled the initiative takes a close look at the digital skills of the population – also with regard to the use of digital government services.
 The findings showed that although the majority of citizens have a high level of application skills and use digital applications and devices with confidence, only a few understand the underlying mechanisms and contexts.
 Thomas Langkabel is National Technology Officer at Microsoft Germany and Vice President of Initiative D21.
 He believes that “The German population itself is probably better prepared for digital government than the public administration is for what citizens expect of it.”

 The results of the Digital Skills Gap study prove this: A large part of the population now shows a fundamental willingness to use digital applications in the public administration sector.
 This is especially the case if citizens can see a real benefit when they use digital government services.
 Advantages, such as saving time, less work or intuitive usability, are, according to Mr Langkabel, the drivers that can make online government successful.